Skip to content

 These plugins can add 10-15 seconds of build time to the site, so when developing locally, they are disabled by default.
 They are enabled by using environment variables, if you want to test that they work locally before pushing to the remote:

-export ENABLE_GIT_COMMITTERS=true; mkdocs serve
+export ENABLE_GIT_COMMITTERS=true; zensical serve

-export ENABLE_PDF_EXPORT=true; mkdocs serve
+export ENABLE_PDF_EXPORT=true; zensical serve

 You should always build the site at least once with both PDF export and Git Committers enabled, to ensure there are no issues, before pushing to the remote.